zpcruz3/RSJ108/README.md

 # RSJ108
-An Instruction Challenge for JOUR108
+An Instruction Challenge for JOUR 108

 Reynolds School of Journalism
 University of Nevada, Reno